Amp up your property management lead gen game: Your nurture and sales strategy

 • Consult: In the third phrase, you are actually meeting with property owners to better understand their needs and offer solutions.
 You begin to talk about pricing.

-• Negotiation: The negotiation phase is exactly what it sounds like; you are going back and forth with prospective clients about pricing and services until you come to a mutual agreement.
+• Negotiation: The negotiation phase is exactly what it sounds like; you are going back and forth about pricing and services until you come to a mutual agreement.

 • Closing: The closing phase occurs when you have reached a verbal agreement with, perhaps, a few small issues left to work out.